ReVHeaDRaZ/RaZMandelbrot/README.md

 # RaZMandelbrot
-A simple mandelbrot viewer with pan and zoom using SFML
+A mandelbrot viewer using SFML with pan and zoom, different Coloring Methods, and Interior Detection

 # Controls